ALZHEIMER'S DISEASE

 PATHOLOGY OF AD

 Each SP represents a focus of damage of the neuropil that includes axon terminals and dendrites of several neurons and probably thousands of synapses.
-Thus, SPs cause severe disconnection.
+NFTs also cause neuronal dysfunction and loss.
+Thus, the result of these lesions is severe disconnection.
 The distribution of the lesions correlates with the clinical picture.
 Damage of the hippocampus explains the impairment of memory, and involvement of association cortex correlates with the loss of higher intellectual functions.
-SPs and NFTs are associated with loss of neurons and synapses, brain atrophy, and dilatation of the lateral ventricles due to loss of brain tissue (hydrocephalus ex vacuo).
+The loss of neurons and synapses that are associated with SPs and NFTs causes cortical atrophy, and dilatation of the lateral ventricles due to loss of brain tissue (hydrocephalus ex vacuo).

-The lesions of AD can be best appreciated in sections of brain stained with the Bielschowski silver stain, the fluorescent stain thioflavin S, and immunostains for Aß.
+The lesions of AD can be best appreciated in sections of brain stained with the Bielschowski silver stain, the fluorescent stain thioflavin S, and immunostains for Aβ.
 NFTs and neuropil threads fluoresce and stain black with the Bielschowski stain.
-Aß immunostains highlight the amyloid cores of SPs and reveal also diffuse amyloid deposits without disruption of the neuropil (diffuse plaques).
-Many AD cases show also vascular amyloid deposits.
+Aβ immunostains highlight the amyloid cores of SPs and reveal also diffuse amyloid deposits without disruption of the neuropil (diffuse plaques).

 ETIOLOGY OF AD-GENETICS